-A: Yes, you can purchase JNIWrapper Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase JNIWrapper Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-No. The Project license is tied to one project only.
+No. The Project licence is tied to one project only.

-A: Yes, our licenses are tied to a Company, not to a specific developer.
-You can transfer licenses to other developers provided that the number of developers, working on your team equals the number of licenses purchased.
+A: Yes, our licences are tied to a Company, not to a specific developer.
+You can transfer licences to other developers provided that the number of developers, working on your team equals the number of licences purchased.